defineagain/ComfyUI-DrawThings-gRPC/README.md

 # ComfyUI-DrawThings-gRPC

-Connect to a Draw Things gRPC server
+Connect to any Draw Things gRPC server

 > [!WARNING]
 > This is not yet usable!